GabrielSakoda/math-tutor-with-langchain/README.md

 If the question is not related to math, a warning will be returned that only questions related to mathematics are allowed and the question category will automatically be set to "others"

 ## Getting Started
-First, install the necessary dependencies:
+First, after cloning the repository, install the necessary dependencies:
 ```bash
 pip install -r requirements.txt
 ```